Best Pet Insurance for Senior Dogs

 • Chronic condition: Whether conditions like arthritis or heart disease stay covered at renewal or get reclassified as pre-existing.

-• Waiting period: Orthopedic conditions carry the longest waits, which is important for senior dogs already showing joint stiffness.
+• Waiting period: Orthopedic conditions carry the longest waits, which is worth checking for senior dogs already showing joint stiffness.

 • Hereditary/Congenital: Whether breed-specific conditions are covered before formal diagnosis.